 When the charge is on a value of less than $100, the maximum penalty is 90 days and $500 dollars.
 When the charge is on a value of between $100 and $1500, the maximum varies depending on the number of prior theft convictions.
 If you have no prior theft offenses, the maximum penalty is 6 months and $500 dollars.
-If you have two or more, the maximum penalty is 1 year and $500.
-If you have four or more prior theft convictions, of any value, the maximum penalty is 5 years and $5,000.
+If you have one or more prior convictions, the maximum penalty is 1 year and $500.
+If you have four or more prior theft convictions, of any value, the maximum penalty is 5 years and $5000.
 If you are convicted of theft for failure to pay for motor fuel after dispensing it, your license may also be suspended, in addition to the regular theft penalties that may be imposed.
 Irrespective of which crime the prosecutor chooses to charge, or how many prior theft offenses you may have, if the value of the item involved is less than $1,500, the crime is a misdemeanor.

 When the value passes $1500, theft crimes become felonies.
 Unlike the case below $1500 dollars, there is a minimum value that must be proven for conviction of each crime.
 The penalties are tiered.
 Between $1500 and $25,000, you could be sentenced to up to 5 years and fined $10,000.
 Between $25,000 and $100,000 you could be sentenced to up to 10 years, and fined $15,000.
 If the amount is $100,000 or more, you could be sentenced to as much as 20 years, and fined $25,000.

 Burglary involves breaking and entering, and comes in different degrees relating to intent and the place entered.
 Breaking and entering someone else’s home with the intent to commit theft is burglary in the first degree, a felony that carries a maximum sentence of 20 years.

 If you have been charged with a theft or a related crime, you need a lawyer that can vigorously defend you.
 I have years of experience successfully defending people against these serious charges.
 Call me at (301) 556‑8709 today so that we can start making your case a success.